nehatomar8810/Laundry-Management-Website/ReadMe.md

-### Laundry Management System using HTML ,CSS ,Javascript, FastAPI(Python) and PostgreSQL.
+### Laundry Management System using HTML ,CSS ,Javascript, FastAPI and PostgreSQL.

 ## Introduction:
 Welcome to my project!
 This ReadME will guide you through the setup and usage of this application.